What’s New in IBM i 7.2?

 May 2, 2014 marked another chapter in the life of IBM i.
-This operating system stands the test of time and continues to expand its technology support with another new release.
-IBM i 7.2 surpasses the 7.1 and even previous 6.1 releases.
 In this article, we’ll take a closer look at what we think is important to know about this release and point you in the right direction for more information.

 POWER8 and 7.2

-Along with the 7.2 software release comes new hardware models for IBM i, at the lower end first with the new POWER8 S814 and S824.
+Along with the 7.2 software release came new hardware models for IBM i, at the lower end first with the new POWER8 S814 and S824.
 This new hardware promises to deliver higher performance and lower cost of ownership than the previous POWER5, POWER6, and POWER7 processors.
-There are other models in this first set of announcements, but they are for Linux/UNIX workloads and not available for IBM i.

 Mobile Computing for IBM i

-To take advantage of iAccess for Mobile, install IBM i Access for Web, product ID 5770-XH2, on 6.1, 7.1, or now 7.2, and you’ll be able to access IBM i from your mobile devices.
+To take advantage of iAccess for Mobile, install IBM i Access for Web, product ID 5770-XH2, and you’ll be able to access IBM i from your mobile devices.
 This gives your iPhone, iPad, and Android devices—along with your desktop browser—access to common IBM i systems administrator functions like printer output, messages, active jobs, and 5250 emulation.

 Once you have iAccess for Mobile installed, you only need to run a small setup script, and then point your browser at the URL.
 But be warned, you may need some additional features like a VPN connection.
 We can’t forget about security!
 Here’s an example of how the URL will look where HOSTNAME is the HTTP server where the software is loaded: http://HOSTNAME:2011/iamobile.

 Because DB2 (the database for IBM i) is built into IBM i operating system, it is important that IBM continues to enhance this part of the OS.
-With 7.2, they have developed enhancements in performance for SQL, old queries, and mobile access.
+With 7.2, IBM enhanced SQL performance for old queries, and mobile access.

 With security being so important these days, IBM delivered new capabilities in 7.2 known as row and column access control (RCAC), which provides security above and beyond the object level.
 The new RCAC feature of DB2 for i allows systems administrators to set rules on column and row access, but prevents them from seeing or updating the data.
 This creates a nice separation of duty; the end user can work with the data, while the engineer can only create the rules or policies.